poketo/poketo/README.md

 npm install poketo --save
 ```

-You can also use this library over HTTP through the [poketo service](https://github.com/poketo/service), published at [api.poketo.app](https://api.poketo.app).
+You can also use [api.poketo.app](https://api.poketo.app), a hosted micro-service for this library.
+See the [poketo service repo](https://github.com/poketo/service) for more.

 ## Usage